ejyongc/stock-analysis/README.md

 4. Summary: In a summary statement, address the following questions.
         3.1 What are the advantages or disadvantages of refactoring code?
         3.2 How do these pros and cons apply to refactoring the original VBA script?

+### Summary & Conclussions
+As seen in this excercise, refactoring could be used to make the code more efficient and maintainable.
+When we refactrored the output of the script we were able to reduce the time that it takes to run the code.

+Although refactoring is a good practice that can make the code easier to understand and debug, the process of refactoring could take a long time and it could actually make the script more complex and confusing.
+In this specific case we spent several hours refactoring the code and we can see the immediate results in terms of efficiency.
+On the long term, I believe the refactored script will be easier to update and modify if ever needed.